Best Buys For Nintendo Switch Pre-Orders: What You Need To Know

 Best Buy, Walmart, Target, and GameStop have all begun accepting pre-orders, and it doesn’t appear that the scalpers are about to ruin anything this time.
 The only high-cost price tags are for the console with extras like The Legend of Zelda: Breath of the Wild, 1-2 Switch, Has Been Heroes, and a Clean and Protect Kit.
 The Ultimate Bundle also comes with Mario Kart 8 Deluxe, Redout, Binding of Isaac: Afterbirth, and Just Dance 2017 at $637.99.

-Walmart appears to have the actual best buy, being the Nintendo Switch console and Joy-Con controllers with no extras at $299.96.
+Walmart appears to have the actual best buy, offering the Nintendo Switch console and Joy-Con controllers with no extras at $299.96.
 At merely three pennies off, it’s really up to you where you prefer to pre-order the console.
 Remember that Walmart’s least expensive deal doesn’t come with any games, and you’ll have to buy them on the side.
 The positive side of that is that you can choose which game or games you want if you don’t really want the ones which come with GameStop’s $437.99 or higher bundles.

 Amazon has had a listing for the game The Legend of Zelda: Breath of the Wild on Wii U with a March 31 release date, so it’s unclear if the bundles are the only way you can get it before that date.
-They haven’t started accepting pre-orders for the Switch yet, unless the scalpers have already bought them all on Amazon.
+They haven’t started accepting pre-orders for the Switch yet unless the scalpers have already bought them all on Amazon.

 It appears that Nintendo is following the same path as Sony and Microsoft this time, locking multiplayer behind a paywall.
 Their paid online subscription service, as revealed by The Verge, hasn’t had many details released surrounding it.
 Only Nintendo knows at this point if possible apps like Netflix or YouTube will be locked behind the paywall as well, which goes into effect this Fall.
 This means the service will be free until then, and then there will only be a free trial for latecomers.